Understanding Intrinsic Robustness Using Label Uncertainty: Standard Concentration is Insufficient

 Lemma \ref{lem:connect} suggests that the concentration function of the input metric probability space $h(\mu, \alpha, \epsilon)$ can be translated into an adversarial robustness upper bound that applies to any classifier with risk at least $\alpha$.
 If this upper bound is shown to be small, then one can conclude that it is impossible to learn an adversarially robust classifier, as long as the learned classifier has risk at least $\alpha$.

 \shortsection{Concentration without Labels Mischaracterizes Intrinsic Robustness} Despite the appealing relationship between concentration of measure and intrinsic robustness, we argue that solving the standard concentration problem is not enough to capture a meaningful intrinsic limit for adversarially robust classification.
-Recall that the standard concentration of measure problem \eqref{eq:opt concentration} aims to find the optimal subset that has the smallest $\epsilon$-expansion with regard to the input metric probability space $(\cX,\mu,\Delta)$; the underlying concept function $c(\cdot)$ that determines the underlying class label of each input is not involved.
-For the considered metric probability space, no matter how we assign the labels to the inputs, the concentration function $h(\mu,\alpha,\epsilon)$ will remain the same.
-In sharp contrast, learning an adversarially-robust classifier relies on the joint distribution of both the inputs and the labels.
+The standard concentration of measure problem \eqref{eq:opt concentration}, which aims to find the optimal subset that has the smallest $\epsilon$-expansion with regard to the input metric probability space $(\cX,\mu,\Delta)$, does not involve the concept function $c(\cdot)$ that determines the underlying class label of each input.
+Therefore, no matter how we assign the labels to the inputs, the concentration function $h(\mu,\alpha,\epsilon)$ will remain the same for the considered metric probability space.
+In sharp contrast, learning an adversarially-robust classifier depends on the joint distribution of both the inputs and the labels.

-Moreover, when the standard concentration function is translated into an upper bound on adversarial robustness, it is defined with respect to the set of imperfect classfiers $\cF_\alpha$ (see Lemma \ref{lem:connect}).
-Note that the only restriction imposed by $\cF_\alpha$ is that the risk of the classifier (or equivalently, the measure of the corresponding error region) is at least $\alpha$.
-Note that, unlike adversarially robust learning, this does not consider whether the classifier is learnable.
-Thus, it is very likely that the optimal classifier implied by the standard concentration function cannot be produced by any supervised learning method.
-Suppose $\cF_{\textrm{learn}}$ denotes the set of learnable classifiers.
-Then, $\overline{\AdvRob}_{\epsilon}(\cF_\alpha, c)$ could be much higher than $\overline{\AdvRob}_{\epsilon}(\cF_{\textrm{learn}}, c)$.
-In fact, it has been observed in \citet{mahloujifar2019empirically} that the intrinsic robustness limit implied by concentration of measure is much higher than the adversarial robustness attained by state-of-the-art robust training methods on several image benchmarks.
+Moreover, when the standard concentration function is translated into an intrinsic limit of adversarial robustness, it is defined with respect to the set of imperfect classfiers $\cF_\alpha$ (see Lemma \ref{lem:connect}).
+The only restriction imposed by $\cF_\alpha$ is that the classifier (or equivalently, the measure of the corresponding error region) has risk at least $\alpha$.
+This fails to consider whether the classifier is learnable or not under the given classification problem.
+Therefore, the intrinsic robustness limit implied by standard concentration $\overline{\AdvRob}_{\epsilon}(\cF_\alpha, c)$ could be much higher than $\overline{\AdvRob}_{\epsilon}(\cF_{\textrm{learn}}, c)$, where $\cF_{\textrm{learn}}$ denotes the set of classifiers that can be produced by some supervised learning method.
+Hence, it is not surprising that \citet{mahloujifar2019empirically} found that the adversarial robustness attained by state-of-the-art robust training methods for several image benchmarks is much lower than the intrinsic robustness limit implied by standard concentration of measure.
+In this work, to obtain a more meaningful intrinsic robustness limit we restrict the search space of the standard concentration problem \eqref{eq:opt concentration} by considering both the underlying class labels and the learnability of the given classification problem.